ianhyzy/blog.ian.gay/_posts/2020-07-04-hey-vs-gmail.md

 There's a lot of other features in Hey I'm not going to cover here, but I liked (almost- see below) everything I saw, whether I used it or not.

 ### Thoughtful, appealing, opinionated design
 Hey's design is also better than Gmail's and light-years ahead of ProtonMail.
-Going back to Gmail, it really does "feel" and look like an old app - even after the re-design Gmail rolled out in the last year it still lags, features endless, confusing settings, and looks like it only got a fresh coat in paint since it began - not a re-imagining of how people use email today rather than how they used it in 2004.
+Going back to Gmail, it really does "feel" and look like an old app - even after the re-design Gmail rolled out in the last year it still lags, features countless confusing settings, and looks like it only got a fresh coat in paint since it was created.
+It's not a reflection of how people use email today, it's a reflection of how they used it in 2004.

 I won't dedicate this post to the UX disaster that is the Gmail settings pages, but Hey made me realize how much better it could really be.
 Hey makes using all of their built-in groups like The Feed and The Paper Trail dead simple, and tags are as easy as any other app.

 To boil it down, everything is easier in Hey.
 It takes fewer clicks to perform most actions; less reach of the thumb on mobile for common tasks.
 Hey takes an opinionated stance on some functionality, and it's all good choices.